Capture Website Screenshots with a REST API

 - URL-encode the

 urlparameter -- special characters in query strings can break the request.
-In most languages, use the built-in URL encoding function (encodeURIComponentin JavaScript,urllib.parse.quotein Python,urlencodein PHP). - Use JPEG for thumbnails -- if you are serving small preview images, JPEG keeps file sizes low without visible quality loss at thumbnail scale.
+In most languages, use the built-in URL encoding function (encodeURIComponentin JavaScript,urllib.parse.quotein Python,urlencodein PHP). - Use JPEG for thumbnails -- if you're serving small preview images, JPEG keeps file sizes low without visible quality loss at thumbnail scale.

 - Set realistic viewport dimensions -- a 1280x800 default works for most desktop pages; use 375x812 for mobile.